mahesh-panchal/nf-core_modules_demo/docs/MinimalCodeExample.md

 // Enable DSL2 syntax
 nextflow.enable.dsl = 2

-// A workflow parameter called `input`, which provides the path to CSV samplesheet. params.input = ''

 // Don't overwrite global params.modules, create a copy instead and use that within the main script. def modules = params.modules.clone()

-// Installed with `nf-core modules install -t fastqc .`
+// Installed with `nf-core modules install fastqc`
 // Include the FASTQC process definition from the module file.
-// modules['fastqc'] is Groovy Map containing parameters from the `modules.config`. include { FASTQC } from './modules/nf-core/software/fastqc/main' addParams(options:modules['fastqc'])
+// modules['fastqc'] is Groovy Map containing parameters from the `modules.config`. include { FASTQC } from './modules/nf-core/modules/fastqc/main' addParams(options:modules['fastqc'])

 // Helper function to provide channel input in the correct format for nf-core modules. def get_sample_info(LinkedHashMap row) {